swiftlettech/smart-sweeper/README.md

 SmartSweeper is currently in beta.
 You fund projects at your own risk.

 ### Description
 Sweeper application for [SmartCash cryptocurrency](http://smartcash.cc) to allow easy retrieval of gift funds.
-Runs only on Windows at the moment.
+Runs only on Windows 7, 8, and 10 at the moment.
 It isn't necessary to input your wallet passphrase to use SmartSweeper.

 ### Features
 * Create projects to organize promotions
-* Send funds to multiple promotional wallets (1-500 wallets, inclusive)
+* Send funds to promotional wallets (1-500 wallets, inclusive)
 * Retrieve promotional funds from wallets that were not redeemed
 * Print paper wallets
 * User action logs and system logs

 ### Base Requirement
 * [SmartCash Node Client](https://smartcash.cc/wallets/) for Windows - 1.2.3+ (excluding 1.2.4) ([there is a bootstrap file to shorten sync time](https://smartcash.freshdesk.com/support/solutions/articles/35000027174-using-the-bootstrap-to-speedup-sync-process))

-### Releases
-Releases are forthcoming.

 ### Table of Contents
 * [Installation](#installation)